Most anime stories wouldn't be complete if there were no good guys fighting for what's right, up against villains and their heinous plans.

 He's clever with his own methods of solving cases, all while maintaining his calmness and composure, even when everyone around him is nervous under the pressure of any given situation.

-The Konoha Anbu is a group that works alongside the Military Police Force to maintain the peace in Konoha Village.
-Because they’re involved in dangerous and secretive black ops, they cover their faces and use code names to hide their identities.
+The Konoha Anbu is an elite group of highly skilled shinobi that maintain the peace in Konoha Village.
+Because they're involved in dangerous and secretive black ops, they cover their faces and use code names to hide their identities.

 The Anbu operate in groups led by squad leaders, who act directly under the orders of the Hokage.
-Trained to be emotionless, they’re usually given tough tasks like assassinations, reconnaissance, and eliminating threats within the Village and even in foreign lands.
+Trained to be emotionless, they're usually given tough tasks like assassinations, reconnaissance, and eliminating threats within the village and even beyond in foreign lands.

 The Armed Detective Agency is an agency full of eccentric people, who mostly have supernatural abilities.
 They use their incredible powers in solving complicated cases.

 They usually step in to tackle crimes that are difficult for the ordinary police to handle, such as when a particular case is associated with supernatural (or "gifted") people.

 They are even allowed to act against the law, such as intervening in the investigations of authorities, falsifying information, or secretly filming facilities or wiretapping phones.